kubesphere-sigs/fluent-operator-walkthrough/README.md

 ### ClusterFluentdConfig: Fluentd cluster-wide configuration

-You can send logs Fluentd received from Fluent Bit to a cluster-wide sink defined by a `ClusterOutput`.
+We can send logs Fluentd received from Fluent Bit to a cluster-wide sink defined by a `ClusterOutput`.

 ```shell
 cat <<EOF | kubectl apply -f -